Stacking disorder in novel ABAC-stacked brochantite, Cu$_4$SO$_4$(OH)$_6$: Crystals

 \section{Crystals}

 Crystals formed as thin, flat needles, up to 20\,mm long, up to 1\,mm wide, and approximately 10\,$\mu$m thick --- several representative crystals are shown in Fig.~\ref{photo}(a).
 As may be expected, these were quite fragile.
 The crystals formed with large (100) faces, and the long direction was $b$.
+Throughout this paper we use the unit cell orientation of the MDO polytypes (Fig.~\ref{MDO}), and we use [100] $(\text{\itshape a}^\text{*})$ rather than $a$ even in the orthorhombic setting since [100] is the same in both polytypes.
 An optical microscopy check for obvious signs of twinning with crossed polarizers in transmission mode found features only around large defects, as shown in Fig.~\ref{photo}(b), which were present in only a few of the crystals.
 Ridges visible in the reflection from a few of the crystals in Fig.~\ref{photo}(a) are associated only with variations in thickness.

 The yield of this growth approach is relatively low, with the majority of the precursors forming CuO and simple Cu and Al salts.
 Perhaps as a consequence of this, no intergrowth of crystals was observed.
 It remains unclear why Al$_2$(SO$_4$)$_3$ seems to be important for obtaining crystals and whether Cl$^-$ plays a role.
 The excess of sulfate may play a role, the Al$^{3+}$ may be involved in the growth, or we may be altering how the cations are solvated, for example.
 It is likely that an understanding of this issue would lead to improvements in yield, and possibly to control over the polytype grown.
 Our growth of brochantite single crystals, while not fully optimized, represents an important foothold which will enable future optimization.